Return and belonging (Re-Mig)

 Peacebuilding and political actors working on return policies rarely take into account the experiences of people going through a return process.
 The Return and Belonging project (RE-MIG) explores these experiences and argues for their inclusion in policymaking.

-Using a qualitative and multi-sited research design, our study will draw on extensive field research in eastern Europe, the Middle East, and the Western Balkans.
-Outputs will include policy papers, academic publications, blog posts, capacity exchange workshops and policy events
+By disseminating the project findings to political decisionmakers and practitioners, bicc hopes to contribute to more informed and inclusive policymaking on displaced people and their (potential) return.
+Using a qualitative and multi-sited research design, the study is based on field research in eastern Europe, the Middle East and the Western Balkans.
+Outputs include bicc policy briefs, academic publications, blog posts, informal briefings, workshops and policy events.

 Events